Celebrating Earth Day on Your Campus

 Photo Water Bottles or Travel Mugs

 According to Forbes, by 2050 the weight of plastic filling our oceans will be greater than that of fish.
 Similarly, billions of disposable coffee cups are used and discarded every year.
 One way to combat the waste is using reusable water bottles or mugs.
 Provide your campus with the perfect personalized reusable containers for any beverage.

 This one’s really cool.
 Make cleaning up your campus both fun and eye-opening.
 Your students will be shocked by just how easy it is to check off every item on the list.
 While their collecting items like discarded water bottles, food wrappers, cigarette butts and more, maybe they’ll start to rethink their own treatment of the environment.

 Potting or planting some greenery is one of the most common Earth Day activities.
 Add an extra element of fun by allowing your students to decorate their own ceramic pots.
 These plants are the perfect addition to any dorm room or apartment.

 How does donating clothes or shopping consignment help our environment?
-It prevents unwanted clothing that is still usable from filling landfills and cuts down on packaging and pollution associated with shipping new items.
+According to One Green Planet, it prevents unwanted clothing that is still usable from filling landfills and cuts down on pollution associated with shipping new items.
 Provide a place where students can give away unwanted clothing in a sustainable way and potentially walk away with something new to them.

 Reusable Tote Bags